The Bankrate promise

 - Can you name a backup?

-You’ll also want to confirm with the closing or title agent what POA documentation they’ll need to close your mortgage.
+You’ll also want to confirm with the closing or title agent what POA documentation they’ll need to close on your mortgage.

 2. Meeting occupancy requirements